-- The Unfavourite: Their father ignores Salieri completely untalented and focus all his attention on Mozart.
+- The Unfavourite: Their father ignores Salieri, calling her untalented and focus's all his attention on Mozart.
 Their mother is not as bad and knows her daughter is a skilled composer, but as a lady of the times trusts her son more to keep them in luxury.

 - Parental Favouritism: Played with.
 Mozarts father gives all his attention to his son.
 However he only cares about the money his son brings.
 He was more concerned about losing the income his son provided while the boy was on his deathbed, and immediately starts hauking merchandise commemorating his death minutes after Mozart has passed on much to the disgust of the people.